-The threatened status of the marbled murrelet has not changed since initially listed October 1, 1992.
-On June 12, 2009, the United States Fish and Wildlife Service concluded a five year review of the status of the marbled murrelet and determined that no change in the bird's threatened status was warranted.
+The threatened status of the marbled murrelet has not changed since initially listed October 1, 1992 (57 Fed.
+Reg.
+45328, October 1, 1992).
+On September 24, 1997, the U.S. Fish and Wildlife Service released a recovery plan for the threatened marbled murrelet for the states of Washington, Oregon, and California (USFWS 1997).
+On June 12, 2009, the United States Fish and Wildlife Service concluded a five year review of the status of the marbled murrelet and determined that no change in the bird's threatened status was warranted (USFWS 2009).
+On October 4, 2011, critical habitat was designated for the marbled murrelet (61 Fed.
+Reg.
+26256).
 Fisheries described in this report are not likely to adversely affect this species.